dnmilne/angular-swagger/README.md

 ##angular-swagger

-This module provides tools a simple, minimal interface for reading [Swagger](https://helloreverb.com/developers/swagger) documentation.
+This module provides a simple, minimal interface for reading [Swagger](https://helloreverb.com/developers/swagger) documentation.

 The interface is built using ordinary [Bootstrap](http://getbootstrap.com) components, so you should find it very easy to theme and style.

 ## Dependencies